MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/before-you-start.md

 - **Static IP addresses:** Azure Stack HCI requires static IP addresses for storage and workload (VM) traffic and doesn't support dynamic IP address assignment through DHCP for this high-speed network.
 You can use DHCP for the management network adapter unless you're using two in a team, in which case again you need to use static IPs.
 Consult your network administrator about the IP address you should use for each server in the cluster.
 - **RDMA networking:** There are two types of RDMA protocols: iWarp and RoCE.
 Note which one your network adapters use, and if RoCE, also note the version (v1 or v2).
 For RoCE, also note the model of your top-of-rack switch.
 - **VLAN ID:** Note the VLAN ID to be used for the network adapters on the servers, if any.
 You should be able to obtain this from your network administrator.
 - **Site names:** For stretched clusters, two sites are used for disaster recovery.
-These sites can be set up beforehand using Active Directory Domain Services, or the Create cluster wizard can automatically set them up for you.
-Consult your AD administrator about setting up sites.
-Or to learn more, see [Active Directory Domain Services Overview](https://docs.microsoft.com/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
+You can set up sites using Active Directory Domain Services, or the Create cluster wizard can automatically set them up for you.
+Consult your domain administrator about setting up sites.
+Or to learn more, see [Active Directory Domain Services Overview](/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).

 ## Install Windows Admin Center

 Windows Admin Center is a locally deployed, browser-based app for managing Azure Stack HCI.
 The simplest way to [install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) is on a local management PC (desktop mode), although you can also install it on a server (service mode).

 If you install Windows Admin Center on a server, tasks that require CredSSP, such as cluster creation and installing updates and extensions, require using an account that's a member of the Gateway Administrators group on the Windows Admin Center server.
-For more information, see the first two sections of [Configure User Access Control and Permissions](https://docs.microsoft.com/windows-server/manage/windows-admin-center/configure/user-access-control#gateway-access-role-definitions).
+For more information, see the first two sections of [Configure User Access Control and Permissions](/windows-server/manage/windows-admin-center/configure/user-access-control#gateway-access-role-definitions).

 ## Next steps